< Expand the Menu to access our Tree Identification Pages

 Pink Hibiscus Hibiscus splendens Other names: Pink Cottonwood

-The Pink Hibiscus is a single stemmed and multi-branched native shrub growing to a height of 4m under good light conditions, in shady positions it will have a more straggly appearance (Picture 1).
+Under good light condition the Pink Hibiscus is a single stemmed and multi-branched shrub growing to a height of 4m, whereas in shady positions it will have a more straggly appearance (Picture 1).
 Bark on the trunk is firm and a reddish brown in colour, rough but missing the sharp and stout prickles of younger branches (2).
-Stunning flowers will last a week or more and close up overnight being white with pink fringes at first turning pink all over with maturity.
-They are up to 8 cm in diameter and bloom in spring with the center being a dark crimson red (3).
-Alternately arranged simple leaves are; up to 18 cm in length with finely toothed margins, varied in shape from deeply lobed to elliptic or lanceolate, whitish hairy on both surfaces with a rough texture.
+Stunning flowers, which will last a week or more and close up overnight, are white with pink fringes at first then turning pink all over with maturity.
+They are up to 8 cm in diameter and bloom in spring with the centre being a dark crimson red (3).
+Alternately arranged simple leaves are; up to 18 cm long with finely toothed margins, varied in shape from deeply lobed to elliptic or lanceolate, whitish hairy on both surfaces with a rough texture.
 Leaf or lobe apex is acute, base shape is rounded.
-Petiole is up to 6 cm in length, hairy and can feature the odd prickle (4).
+Petiole (leaf stalk) is up to 6 cm long, hairy and can feature the odd prickle (4).
 Veins are raised on lower leaf surface with main veins being hairy and rarely showing small prickles(5).
-Distribution: NSW central coast to QLD.
-In identification this species differs from the Native Rosella Hibiscus heterophyllum (same page, above) by featuring less prickles on leaves and petiole, being softer in texture and flowers turning pink with maturity.
+Distribution: NSW central coast to Qld.
+In identification this species differs from the Native Rosella Hibiscus heterophyllum (same page, above) by featuring less prickles on leaves and petiole, being softer in texture and flowers being pink.

 To locate trees by botanical name or to find related species go to:Species List Botanical, which also shows all family names.

 Pink Laceflower Tree Archidendron grandiflorum Other names: Tulip Siris, Fairy Paint Brush